debasishbai/Area_Locator_India--python/README.md

-# MyProjects
+# Indian_area_locator-python

-1. area_locator.py : This script will take an Indian Pin Code as input and displays all the areas associated with it.
+This script will take an Indian Pin Code as input and displays all the areas associated with it.
 You can install the requests module by pip.